 Key Takeaways

-• Social Security applies only up to $184,500 of wages in 2026
+• Social Security wage base โ€” applies only up to $184,500 of Social Security wages in 2026; payroll withholding is applied separately by each employer

-• Medicare applies to all Medicare wages, with no cap
+• Medicare โ€” applies to all Medicare wages with no cap; 0.9% Additional Medicare Tax may apply for higher earners

-• Additional Medicare tax liability uses filing-status thresholds, but employer withholding starts above $200,000 from one employer
+• Additional Medicare Tax โ€” liability thresholds are filing-status based, but employer withholding begins above $200,000 from one employer

 This article is for informational and educational purposes only and does not constitute tax, legal, or financial advice.
 The examples and calculations are simplified estimates.
 For advice specific to your situation, consult a qualified tax professional.